 Resting on the chalk bedrock is the Basement Till.
-This dates from a previous, more extensive glacial period of 350,000-128,000 years ago.
+This dates from a glaciation that took place before the one described above.
 At the coast, which to all intents provides a cross-section through material left by ice, the Basement Till is (sometimes) exposed north of Bridlington and at Dimlington High Land.

-The glacier which delivered the two main tills is considered composite or two-tier in that the ice originated from two sources: north, and north-west.
-Both flows are believed to have moved together, one partially overriding the other.
+The glacier which delivered the two main tills is often considered composite or two-tier in that the ice originated from two sources: north, and north-west.
+Both flows would move together, one partially overriding the other.
 There is also an argument for an initial ice lobe (Skipsea) followed by a re-advance (Withernsea).
 Whichever the case, each flow carried its own defining till.

 Until the mid-1970s, Skipsea Till was referred to as Drab Till or Clay, and Withernsea Till as Purple.
 There had also been a Hessle Till but this was successfully argued to be the surface layers of Skipsea and Withernsea tills subjected to weathering over thousands of years.